wolfSSL/wolfTPM/README.md

 ./autogen.sh
 ./configure --enable-ecc --enable-sha512 && make
 sudo make install
+sudo ldconfig
 ```

 Build wolfTPM:

 ```
+./autogen.sh
 ./configure && make
 ```

 ## Platform

 This example was written for use on Raspberry Pi® 3 or the STM32 with the CubeMX HAL.
-This was tested using the Infineon OPTIGA (TM) Trusted Platform Module 2.0 SLB 9670.
+This was tested using the

 The Raspberry 3 uses the native `spi_dev` interface and defaults to `/dev/spidev0.1`.
 If you are running the Infineon patches it overrides the kernel SPI interface with their `spi_tis_dev`, which currently causes this demo to fail.

 This has only been tested and confirmed working with Rasbian 4.4.x.

+### SPI IO Callback

 For interfacing to your hardware platform see the example `tpm2_demo.c` callback function `TPM2_IoCb`.
 Here you can modify or insert your own IO callback code for the TPM demo.

+### Hardware

+Tested with:
+* Infineon OPTIGA (TM) Trusted Platform Module 2.0 SLB 9670.
+* LetsTrust: http://letstrust.de (https://buyzero.de/collections/andere-platinen/products/letstrust-hardware-tpm-trusted-platform-module).
+Compact Raspberry Pi TPM 2.0 board based on Infineon SLB 9670.

-## Sample Output
+## Examples

 ```
 ./examples/tpm/tpm_demo